 *Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.

 Studies on Blackberries

 There is a growing body of research claiming that berries such as blackberries may be among the most potent cancer-fighting fruits.
 Blackberries are rich in cyanidin 3-glucoside, ellagic acid, lignans, and the flavonoid myricetin – substances that may have cancer-protective properties.
 Postmenopausal women with breast cancer who consume high amounts of plant lignans are found to be less likely to die from their breast cancer compared to patients with low intake.

 Cyanidin 3-glucoside, in particular, has been found to have chemotherapeutic and chemo-protective activity.1 Ellagic acid, another potent ingredient in blackberries, has been shown to inhibit cancer formation, while myricetin has antioxidant action.
 This beneficial combination of chemicals in blackberries may effectively prevent cancer more than anyone of individual chemicals alone.

 Blackberries may also have beneficial effects on your brain health.
 According to an article published in the Journal of Agricultural and Food Chemistry,2 the high antioxidant levels in blackberries, strawberries, and other berries may help prevent age-related memory loss.

 Science Daily reports:

 “…Berry fruits change the way neurons in the brain communicate.
-These changes in signaling can prevent inflammation in the brain that contribute to neuronal damage and improve both motor control and cognition.”3
+These changes in signaling can prevent inflammation in the brain that contributes to neuronal damage and improves both motor control and cognition.”3

 Blackberry Healthy Recipes: